ommore86/ommore86/README.md

 ## About Me
 I'm Om More, a passionate developer with a keen interest in **Programming** and **Artificial Intelligence & Data Science (AI&DS)**.
 I love to explore the world of technology and create innovative solutions.
 Currently, I'm focused on enhancing my skills in **Data Structures and Algorithms (DSA)** and exploring **Machine Learning and Deep Learning**.
+I'm currently learning Data Structures and Algorithms to sharpen my problem-solving skills.
+Simultaneously, I'm diving deeper into Artificial Intelligence & Data Science, exploring various algorithms, the mathematics behind it and thier use in real life.

 ## 🛠️ Tech Stack
 I enjoy working with a diverse range of technologies and languages, including:<br>